MarcelSzczech/Lamb-Wave-Mode-Isolation-URSS-Programs/README.txt

 readme file written on 06/10/2025

 These python Jupyter notebooks were written by me (Marcel Szczech) during my 2025 summer URSS project on isolating Lamb waves in an aluminiun plate.
-Each notebook is thoroughly commented should be self explanatory, although here I'll list some important things:
+Each notebook is thoroughly commented and should be self explanatory, although here I'll list some important things:

 ### Brief descsription of each Jupyter notebook ###